laravel/nova-docs/3.0/actions/registering-actions.md

 ## Authorizing Actions Per-Resource

 Sometimes it is useful to conditionally display an action based on some state in the resource's underlying model.
-To do this you can retrieve the resource from the request using `$this->resource` method for Resource and Lens:
+To do this, you can retrieve the resource via the `resource` property on a resource or lens instance:

 ```php
 use Illuminate\Database\Eloquent\Model;